Capital Source Group, LLC logo

 Thrivest Link provides pre-settlement and lawsuit funding to plaintiffs awaiting case settlements, offering cash advances based on pending litigation rather than credit scores.

-Best for: Personal injury plaintiffs with pending lawsuits who need immediate cash to cover living expenses, Attorneys and law firms seeking to finance case costs or provide client advances during protracted litigation
+Profile signals: Personal injury plaintiffs with pending lawsuits who are researching short-term cash access to cover living expenses, Attorneys and law firms seeking to finance case costs or provide client advances during protracted litigation

 Financial Wellness Guides